 - Quieter operation: With better insulation and higher quality parts, high-efficiency air conditioners run considerably quieter.

 - Better durability: Thanks to better materials and parts, these air conditioners typically last longer than non-efficient models.

 - Flexible controls with "smart: features: ENERGY STAR® compliant window units must have “smarter” features, such as an energy-saving mode and automatic reminders to service the filters.

 Most Efficient Window Air Conditioners

-One of the most carefully conducted analyses comes from AirConditionerLab, a private online resource that offers independent reviews of various air conditioning units by a variety of criteria, including noise of operation, durability, and energy efficiency.
+One of the most carefully conducted analyses comes from AirConditionerLab, a private online resource that offers independent reviews of various air conditioning units by a variety of criteria, including the noise of operation, durability, and energy efficiency.
 In a 2018 review of 40 different air conditioners, AirConditionerLab provided a report of energy efficiency based on published energy-efficiency ratios, overall performance, industry reviews, and user feedback.
 The most energy-efficient models were listed as:

 In 2016, Consumer Reports issued a report suggesting three recommended energy-efficient window air conditioners in several categories:

 Small units (5,000 to 6,500 BTUs per hour):

 Medium units (7,000 to 8,500 BTUs per hour):